 In the spindly villages of the Italian Riviera, like Vernazza, the march of time has a strong beat.
 Everyone knows everyone.
 Even repeat visitors, like me, celebrate births, see people grow old, and are saddened by their loss.

 Ever since the early 1800s, when it was decreed that cemeteries were health risks, the burial spots of Riviera towns have been located outside of town.
-The result?
-The dearly departed generally get first-class sea views.
+The result: The dearly departed generally get first-class sea views.
 Each village cemetery — with evocative yellowed photos and finely carved Carrara marble memorial reliefs — is worth a visit.

-We ignored the red tiles, flapping laundry, and tourists lounging on the breakwater below and enjoyed the sweeping cemetery view.
 After swapping stories of how Lorenzo loved to feed hungry tourists, I assured Monica that her father would be happy at the way she carries on the family tradition.
 Then I asked my friend about traditional funerals in this part of Italy.

 Monica told me, "When someone dies, the body is dressed up and lies in bed for two days as everyone in the village comes by.
 The house must be open all night.
 The law requires this for 24 hours — 48 hours in the case of a heart problem to be sure the person is really dead.
 It can be a hardship on the family.
 Such a sad time.
 But it is a time when a community is strong together."

-Smiling, she explains how some families avoid the mass of visitors.
+Smiling, she explained how some families avoid the mass of visitors.
 "When someone is about to die, they'll call the ambulance so the person can go to the hospital and die there.
 This way you don't have the village in your house."

 "This is the village tradition.
 In the big cities, things are different.
 My professor died in the hospital — we were sent away at eight o'clock at night.
 He was behind glass."